Melton truck with a flatbed trailer

 Flatbeds and other open-deck trailers play a crucial role in transporting freight due to their versatility, adaptability, and strength.
 Depending on the freight you’re looking to ship, choosing the right trailer for that load will make all the difference.
 Here is a quick guide to determine when you’ll need an open-deck trailer, and what kind of trailer will be the solution for you.

-When Do I Need an Open-Deck Trailer?
+When Do I Need an Open-Deck Freight Trailer?

-What Open-Deck Trailer Do I Need?
+What Truck Trailer Type Do You Need?

 When you picture an open deck trailer, your mind might jump to a flat-top trailer with a load bound to it by multiple straps and chains.
 While this is one kind of open deck trailer, there are several other standard trailer types you might encounter.
 The most common are the following: